-- (1) See "DIRECTORS' FEES AND OTHER COMPENSATION" above. - (2) Represents aggregate grant date fair value of non-qualified equity awards made to each non-management director on May 6, 2016 under the 2007 Stock Incentive Plan in accordance with the Director annual fee schedule approved in 2010.
-The amounts shown represent the full grant date fair value of the awards calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum unit value expected upon the attainment of the timebased vesting of the awards. - (3) Consists of accrued dividends paid upon the May 3, 2016 vesting and conversion of restricted stock units awarded to each Director as described above. - (4) The Company's non-management Directors do not receive non-equity incentive plan compensation, stock options, pension benefits or non-qualified deferred compensation.
+- (1) See "DIRECTORS' FEES AND OTHER COMPENSATION" above. - (2) Represents aggregate grant date fair value of non-qualified equity awards made to each non-management Director on June 1, 2022 under the 2017 Stock Incentive Plan in accordance with the Director annual fee schedule approved in February 2022.
+The amounts shown represent the full grant date fair value of the awards calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum unit value expected upon the attainment of the time-based vesting of the awards. - (3) As noted in "DIRECTORS' FEES AND OTHER COMPENSATION" above, Mr. Fifer also receives \$350,000 per annum for consulting, advisory and other services provided under the Fifer Agreement. - (4) The Company's non-management Directors do not receive non-equity incentive plan compensation, stock options, pension benefits or non-qualified deferred compensation.